anoncoder555/logistic_growth/README.md

 ### Q2 Use your estimates of $N_0$ and $r$ to calculate the population size at $t$ = 4980 min, assuming that the population grows exponentially.
 How does it compare to the population size predicted under logistic growth?

+astronocially large - exponential growth - no limit to resources/ population size. consistent with growth with biological resitrictions.

 ### Q3 Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
 Upload this graph to your repo and include it in the **README.md** file so it can be viewed in the repo homepage.